 3. As a general guideline, your video should be 30-90 seconds for top of funnel campaigns and 1-30 minutes for individuals further down the funnel:

-When sending communication to top-of-funnel leads, the associated video should be short and sweet and doesn’t necessarily have to go into product details.
-The whole point is to attract new contacts and guide them into the sales funnel.
+When sending messages to top-of-funnel leads, the associated video should be short and sweet.
+You can gloss over product details or even skip them entirely—the whole point is to attract new contacts and guide them into the sales funnel.

 For prospects you’re targeting who are further along in the funnel, consider including videos to answer questions you know they have about the product, detailed product demos, or personalized videos about how the product solves problems within their industry.